gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 ### Style specific migration notes

+With the new version of `gatsby-plugin-theme-ui` there are a number of changes to the way styles are passed and how they compose.

-**Change in shadow structure** - When shadowing files in this directory it can no longer be nested inside the `gatsby-theme-blog` directory.
+**Change in shadow structure** - When shadowing files in `gatsby-plugin-theme-ui` the directory can no longer be nested inside the `gatsby-theme-blog` directory.
 It needs to be at the root level.
-Additionally, all content needs to be shadowed in `index.js`.
+Additionally, all content needs to be shadowed via `index.js`.
 You can make use of files like `colors.js` but they will not shadow unless explicitly exported from `index.js`.

 **Default deepmerge** - Any shadowed styles will deepmerge with the `gatsby-theme-blog` built-in styles automatically.